modir/using-laminas-framework-book/version2/docs/index.md

 # Preface

 "Using Laminas Framework" is a free and open-source book about programming web applications with Laminas Framework.

-## About this Book

-"Using Laminas Framework" book is a free and open-source book about creating websites with Laminas Framework.
 This book uses [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

+## About Laminas

 Laminas is a modern PHP framework intended for building professional, scalable and secure websites.